 You could then maybe follow that up with a checklist that is personal or relevant to your own workplace rather than a generic form.

-Key areas to consider might be:
+Key areas to consider might include:

 - The type of work your company undertakes and how it is scheduled.

-- Working relationships with colleagues management.
+- Working relationships with colleagues and management.